contrib/contrib/README.md

 - requirements (optional) An array of objects that describe project requirements

 ### Commands
 Any key of the main object besides "project" is considered a command.
 In its simplest form a command is just an array of command-line tasks to execute.
-The following example command would be run with `contrib example`.
+The following example command would be run with `contrib example`, and would print out `hello` and then `world`.

 ```json
 {